Average Directional Index (ADX)

 Historical quotes requirements

-You must have at least 2×N+100 periods of quotes to allow for smoothing convergence.
+You must have at least 2×N+100 periods of quotes to cover the warmup and convergence periods.
 We generally recommend you use at least 2×N+250 data points prior to the intended usage date for better precision.

 quotes is a collection of generic TQuote historical price quotes.
 It should have a consistent frequency (day, hour, minute, etc).
 See the Guide for more information.